javascript-utilities/iterator-cascade-callbacks/README.md

 This repository may not be feature complete and/or fully functional, Pull Requests that add features or fix bugs are certainly welcomed.

-At this time all `Iterator_Cascade_Callbacks` methods seem to function as intended **except** `take`, for _reasons_ it does not play-nice after second invocation, then on third fourth and fifth invocations it goes a little nutty, and by the sixth invocation `take` is well and truly broken.

 ______